 Rana is Assistant Professor at the American University of Beirut and Research Fellow at University of Oslo.
 Rana is a literary historian focusing on Levantine and translated literatures.
 In addition to her many scholarly publications, she has also published on the Syrian revolution, art practices in the Arab world as well as collaborated with leading young filmmakers and artists from Palestine, Syria and Lebanon on concept design and filmatic/visual development.

 Nadim Khoury is a Palestinian scholar that grew up in Jerusalem and Bethlehem.
 He holds a PhD in Political theory from the University of Virginia and an MA in philosophy from the University of Charles-de-Gaulle Lille 3, in France.
 He is currently an Associate Professor in International Studies at Lillehammer University College and Associate Professor 2 in Peace and Conflict at Bjørknes University College, Oslo.
 Before coming to Norway, Nadim taught at Al-Quds University in occupied Jerusalem.
-His research interests include the history of political theory, nationalism, the politics of memory, and the Israeli-Palestinian conflict.
+His research interests include the history of political theory, nationalism, the politics of memory, and Palestine/Israel.

 Andreas is the Artistic Director at the House of Literature (Litteraturhuset) in Oslo, Norway, where he has since 2009 curated the annual International Saladin Days.
 Andreas is the author of one non-fiction book about food and labour (Kjøkkenveien.
 En bok om mat og arbeid, Forlaget Press 2019).
 He is currently on leave from his position at Litteraturhuset to serve as political advisor in the Norwegian Parliament (Stortinget) for the Red party.